srijay-095/maze-solver-ai-project/README.md

 ## Overview

 A Python-based visualization of the A* (A-Star) Search Algorithm used to find the shortest path in a grid-based maze.
 The project demonstrates fundamental Artificial Intelligence search techniques by visualizing node exploration and optimal path generation using heuristic-based pathfinding.

+This project was developed as part of an Artificial Intelligence case study.

 ## Features

 * A* Search Algorithm implementation